HastingsGreer/blog/JavascriptMandelbrot.md

 $$\Delta z_{n + 1} = 2 z_n \Delta z_n + \Delta z_n^2 + \Delta c$$

 we precompute the result exponent as just q + os, the exponent of the first term, which is much simpler than fully correct ieee float math.
-As long as thi exponent is close enough to correct, (ie, right to within +- 127 or so) this works fine.
+As long as the exponent is close enough to correct, (ie, right to within +- 127 or so) this works fine.

 Then, we can calculate the mantissas by scaling the latter two terms to match the first.